photoprism/photoprism/README.md

 [running our servers](https://github.com/photoprism/photoprism/wiki/Infrastructure),
 visiting conferences, buying test devices, offering rewards for contributions, and covering our cost of living.

-You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero).
+You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
 They will match every donation in the first year.

 Also please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3